 NALS Reads is about helping pastors and lay leaders to sharpen their theological saws for the sake of Christian ministry and witness.
 Not everyone can travel to take a class, so we’re bringing a class to you!

-Free!
-And open to all interested NALC clergy and lay people.
-Click here to register.
+The cost to join is $25 and open to all interested NALC clergy and lay people.

-Maurice Lee is the pastor of Prince of Peace Lutheran Church in Santa Barbara, California, a lecturer in theology for the North American Lutheran Seminary, and a member of the North American Lutheran Church’s (NALC) Commission on Theology and Doctrine.
+Maurice Lee is the pastor of Holy Trinity Lutheran Church in Abington, Pennsylvania, a lecturer in theology for the North American Lutheran Seminary, and a member of the North American Lutheran Church’s (NALC) Commission on Theology and Doctrine.
 He was educated at Wheaton College, the California Institute of Technology, Fuller Theological Seminary and Yale University, and did postdoctoral work at Harvard University and taught at Westmont College before becoming involved with the NALC.
-He lives with his family in Lompoc, California.
+He lives with his family in Abington, Pennsylvania.